Combining tides with satellite data¶

 function).

-Blue values below indicate low tide pixels, while red indicates high tide pixels.
+Red below indicates low tide pixels, while blue indicates high tide pixels.
 If you look closely, you may see some spatial variability in tide heights within each timestep, with slight variations in tide heights along the north-west side of the study area:

 # Plot the first four timesteps in our data